 We have assisted many companies to migrate to Office 365, all of whom benefit from Exchange Online, Office, Yammer, Teams and the use of Sharepoint.
 The security, privacy and compliance toolsets also businesses enhance security and compliance with GDPR.

 A key part of GDPR is understanding what personal data you hold and where it resides.
 Office 365 can assist with that process:

-- Data Loss Prevention (DLP) is a built in feature of Office 365, allowing you to configure actions that trigger when sensitive or personal information is detected, helping to block deliberate and accidental disclosure.
-DLP can recognise 80 common sensitive data-types covering financial services, healthcare and PII (personal identifiable information).
+- Data Loss Prevention (DLP) is a built-in feature of Office 365, allowing you to configure actions that trigger when sensitive or personal information is detected, helping to block deliberate and accidental disclosure.
+DLP can recognise 80 common sensitive data-types covering financial services, healthcare and PII (personally identifiable information).
 DLP in Office 365 can be used alongside a wider range of DLP solutions.

 - eDiscovery search allows you to search meta-data and other textual information contained within e-mail and Sharepoint, helping you to identify documents or content that may be subject to a compliance investigation or similar request.

 - Customer Lockbox allows you to set explicit data access rules that allow you to remain in control in the event you require tech support or assistance from Microsoft.
 All actions are logged and audited.

 - Advanced Data Governance uses machine learning and similar technologies to help your business discover, find, classify and configure policies on data, throughout the whole data life-cycle.

 After discovery and classification, protection is fundamental to GDPR.
 Office 365 has several mechanisms that can safeguard and secure your data:

 - Advanced Threat Protection scans for viruses, malware and other threats.
 Policies help prevent malicious attachments landing with your users and the scanning engine can detect high-risk links contained in e-mail.

 - Advanced Security Management spots trends such as high-risk or abnormal usage.
 This visibility can alert you to potential breaches.